jonnonz1/nz-statute-book/acts/public/2013/mines-rescue-act-2013.md

 ### 4 Interpretation
 (1) In this Act, unless the context otherwise requires,—
-  - **authorised person** means a person who is authorised by the chief executive to exercise the powers conferred by section 13
   - **board** means the board recognised under section 7
   - **chief executive** means the chief executive of the department
   - **coal** has the same meaning as in clause 1 of Schedule 3 of the Health and Safety at Work Act 2015